Client-to-server API reference

 You should include firstFactorToken in the authorization header, and from there you can use the second factor endpoint(s) as you normally would.

-#Example: read TOTP authenticator information
+#Example: read TOTP authenticator information for 2nd factor

 To set up TOTP authenticator during the MFA login flow, include the firstFactorToken in the authorization header, and make a request to the Set up TOTP authenticator endpoint.